Labour Party (Ireland): 2016

-Recent history
+In the 2016 general election, Labour suffered the worst general election in its history, winning only 7 of the 37 seats they had won in 2011 and receiving 6.6% of first preference votes.
+In May, Burton announced that she would step down as leader of the party.

-On 20 May 2016, Brendan Howlin was elected unopposed as leader; some controversy arose from the fact that there was no contest for the leadership because none of his parliamentary colleagues were prepared to second the nomination of Alan Kelly.
+On 20 May 2016, Brendan Howlin was elected unopposed as leader; following his election, some within the party expressed dissatisfaction that there was no member's ballot held, as prospective leadership candidate Alan Kelly did not receive a nomination from any sitting TD.
 Howlin stated that as leader he was prepared to bring Labour back into government, citing the lack of influence on policy from opposition.
-He denied any suggestions that Labour could lose any further support from their 2016 performance, stating "We’re not some outfit that comes out of the morning mist and disappears again.
+He denied any suggestions that Labour could lose any further support from their 2016 performance, stating "We're not some outfit that comes out of the morning mist and disappears again.
 We're the oldest party in the state".